barnesy/portfolio/résumé.md

 #### CEO, Full Stack Engineer, UX Designer at DANIEL
 ##### (Nov 2010 – Present)
 I created a client services business with a team of five Full-Stack Developers and two Designers.
 We built technology for Atlanta based startups and creative agencies such as Mohawk Flooring, IHG and Caterpillar.
 I had the privilege of helping 4 developers start their careers at DANIEL from scratch.
-Our beautiful babies went on to work at such companies as Razorfish, NCR and other creative agencies.
+Our beautiful babies went on to work at such companies as Razorfish, NCR, Deloitte and other creative agencies.
 Some started companies and became successful freelancers.

 #### Senior Full-Stack Developer at The Supergroup
 ##### (2008 – 2010)